oauth-wg/oauth-selective-disclosure-jwt/main.md

 }
 ```

-For transporting the SVC together with the JWS-SD from the issuer to the holder,
+For transporting the SVC together with the SD-JWS from the issuer to the holder,
 the SVC is base64url encoded (as the parts of any JWS, todo reference) and
-appended to the JWS-SD using `;` as the separator:
+appended to the SD-JWS using `;` as the separator:

 `eyJhbGciOiAiUlMyNTYifQ.eyJpc3MiOiAiaHR0cHM6Ly3ayI6IHsT(...)DRyTmXhKNPSJ9fQ.cHNaU6b9hAZ-cdedhfBmw;ewogICAgImdpdmVuX25hbWUiOi(...)MTk0MC0wMS0wMVwiXSIKfQ`

 (Shortened for presentation.)

-# JWS-SD Proof Format
+# SD-JWS Proof Format

 The following shows the contents of a proof document:
 ```